ardorlab/MIDAS/README.md

 create a simple, robust tool for solving optimization problems.
 It has been applied primarily to nuclear engineering design problems, but it has been built to handle all kinds of problems.

-MIDAS is designed to provide users with a variety of optimization methodologies to solve opimization problems with a focus on nuclear engineering design problems.
+MIDAS is designed to provide users with a variety of optimization methodologies to solve opimization problems with a focus on nuclear engineering design.
 Containing multiple optimization methodologies in a single package allows for the reuse of code in multiple ways leading to a shorter, simpler, and more versatile optimization package.

 Current optimization methodologies supported in MIDAS are: